ducklang-community/ducklang/README.md

     when state
         is 'good':
-            add log with info: 'Turbo is go!' result launchBoosters of self with angle, thrust, state
+            add log with info: 'Turbo is go!' return launchBoosters of self with angle, thrust, state

         is 'okay':
-            add log with warning: 'Turbo is iffy :/' result launchBoosters of self with angle, thrust, state
+            add log with warning: 'Turbo is iffy :/' return launchBoosters of self with angle, thrust, state

         otherwise:
-            result 'stopped'
+            return 'stopped'